-Stage 1 - Meet at AM / PM - Meet at Hackescher Market, next to the metro station.
+Stage 1 - Meet at AM - Meet at Hackescher Market, next to the metro station.
 This is an excellent location to start the study and would allow students to complete on of their first surveys of the areas.
 There has been clear gentrification of the area since 1989 with old railway arches being turned into trendy bars, chains food stores with only one original German beer bar.

 Stage 3 -Schonhauser Allee - Gentrification centre of Berlin

 In this area, prices of property have spiraled out of control to some extent in the past 10 years.
 Many people have moved in particularly from Stuttgart where property prices are high & those who have footloose jobs are able to work from Berlin whilst enjoying the culture and activities that the city brings.
 Many traditional residents are still around, noticeably in the apartment block above.
 This has never been modernised but landlords are able to use property laws in particular "modernisation of apartment" or "aesthetic laws" to carry out work, before hiking up the prices and forcing those people out.
 The example above shows a block of apartments that has been modernised (green) but the one next door which is in quite a state of decay despite it being right in the centre of this now desirable neighbourhood.